Open-School-Bell/docs/index.md

 # Open School Bell
 {: .fs-9 }

-{: .warning }
-Open School Bell is still under development and has not been tested with widespread use.

 Open School Bell is an open-source solution to provide a modern school bell system.
 It not only provides a way to schedule bells but also to broadcast to the sounders, enabling effective mass-communication within your school.
 On top of that it contains a full-featured [lockdown](/lockdown) system.

 ![Overview](/assets/overview.png)